Special Counsel \ AJ Park Law Limited, Auckland

 Sarah enjoys working with her clients to achieve results that bring their intellectual property and business needs together.

-Sarah was selected by her peers for inclusion in The Best Lawyers in New Zealand in the field of IP law.
+Sarah was selected by her peers for inclusion in The Best Lawyers in New Zealand in the field of IP law for 2023 and 2024.
 Sarah is also a ranked individual for prosecution and strategy in the World Trade Mark Review 1000 (2022, 2023).

 Outside of work, Sarah enjoys spending time with her family, hiking, running, and exploring art galleries.